Who Would Risk It?

 Lesson Two of 'Alcohol: Who would risk it?' provides a resource which helps young people explore the reasons why they may misperceive the behaviours of others as well as promoting the positive behaviours of the majority.
 Gloucestershire schools have a hugely valuable and unique resource in the Gloucestershire Online Pupil Survey which allows them to identify the positive behaviours at a very local level.

 However, the social norms model is not just a lesson - it is approach which can engage the whole school community and contribute significantly in reducing risky behaviours.

-Talk about alcohol www.talkaboutalcohol.com is written and managed by a charity called The Alcohol Education Trust (AET).
-The talkaboutalcohol.com site is designed to be used by young people in a classroom setting as part of PSHE lessons on alcohol.
-It is designed mainly for Key stage 3 and complements the Talk About Alcohol teacher workbook, which is full of lesson plans, games and worksheets – It can be downloaded here
+Talk About Alcohol is written and managed by The Alcohol Education Trust (AET).
+The site is intended to be used by young people in a classroom setting as part of PSHE lessons on alcohol.
+It is designed mainly for Key stage 3 and complements the Talk About Alcohol teacher workbook, which is full of lesson plans, games and worksheets.

 Did you know...
 47% of 14 year olds say they have had a whole drink of alcohol.
 Our resources make it easier to provide young people with alcohol education around risks and harms, and how to resist peer pressure.